Chien-Hung/DetVisGUI/README.md

 This is a lightweight GUI for visualizing the [mmdetection](https://github.com/open-mmlab/mmdetection) results.
 It could display detection results with **different threshold dynamically**, and would be convenient for verifying detection results and groundtruth.

-DetVisGUI supports **Pascal VOC** and **COCO** formats.

 **The command in the gif and youtube is for the master branch.
-Please reference the following command example.**
+Please reference the following example.**
 [![alt tag](./demo/demo.gif)](https://www.youtube.com/watch?v=4imQyECTik0)

 ## Dependencies
 -- mmdetection

 ## Demo

 I sample a small part of COCO and VOC2007 dataset, running mmdetection for getting detection result(\*.pkl) and use these files for demo.
-There is not any information about image and annotation in the detection result(\*.pkl), so I link the image, annotation, [image list text file(VOC)] and detection result(\*.pkl) by arguments.

 ```
 python DetVisGUI.py ${CONFIG_FILE} ${RESULT_FILE} [--stage ${STAGE}] [--output ${SAVE_DIRECTORY}]